carahsoft/Carahsoft.Calliope/README.md

 ### Commands

-In the above example, we sent the `CalliopeCmd.Quit` command when the user presses control + c.
+In the above example, we returned the `CalliopeCmd.Quit` command when the user presses control + c.
 The `Quit` command is a special command that instructs the Calliope framework to cleanly exit and return the final state of the program as the return value of the `RunAsync` method.
 However, in practice commands are used for much more than just quitting your application.

 A `CalliopeCmd` is just an async function that returns a `CalliopeMsg`, i.e. a `Func<Task<CalliopeMsg>>`.
 The `CalliopeMsg` that is returned from the command is passed to the `Update` function upon completion of the command.
 It represents any I/O operations or long running tasks that your program might need to perform.
 This might include loading data from an API, interacting with the filesystem, or just initiating a delayed effect with `Task.Delay`.
 All I/O and long running operations should be performed within a `CalliopeCmd` to ensure the program remains responsive for the user.

 ## Calliope ASCII Rendering

+Calliope can render text to ASCII art using the []

 ## Roadmap